This article is relevant to ATX-IRL candidates and is based on the legislation in force as at 30 September 2022, for the 2023 exams

 With this option, I would have access to a significantly smaller tax-free lump sum.

-You may be wondering what the difference is between annuity, an ARF and a ARMF is.
+You may be wondering what the difference is between annuity and an ARF.

 An annuity is the opposite of a life insurance policy.
 You invest a lump sum, and it pays out a fixed regular income for rest of your life.
 Generally, it dies with you (or your spouse).
 If interest rates are low, as they are now, the resultant pension will be low.
 This makes it an unpopular product at present.